pytorch/tensordict/docs/source/reference/tensordict.rst

 Indexing memory-mapped tensors is much faster than loading several independent files from the disk and does not require to load the full content of the array in memory.
-However, physical storage of pytorch tensors should not be any different:
+However, physical storage of PyTorch tensors should not be any different:

 .. code-block:: Python